pixelhandler/peepcode-ordr/README.md

 * [bin/z-config.sh](bin/z-config.sh) configures [z][rupa_z], tool to jump to your most used directories
 * [bin/vim-config.sh](bin/vim-config.sh) will setup up vim with IDE like tools see repo [pixelhandler/vim-config][pixelhandler_vim-config]
 * [bin/jsctags.sh](bin/jsctags.sh) configures [jsctags][jsctags], a ctags-compatible code indexing solution for JavaScript
 * [bin/dotfiles.sh](bin/dotfiles.sh) will copy the `dotfiles` folder contents into your vagrant box.
-If you put your ssh keys, e.g. id_rsa for github, into the [dotfiles/.ssh](dotfiles/.ssh) directory the keys will be copied there as well.
+Be careful with your ~/.ssh/authorized_keys file inside the (guest) vagrant box, if you clober that you may have to `vagrant destroy` and reprovision with `vagrant up`
 * [bin/dpd_api.sh](bin/dpd_api.sh) script to setup and maintain a [deployd][deployd] api

 Execute the scripts in the /vagrant/bin directory after provisioning the VirtualBox with vagrant and connecting using `vagrant ssh`